austin-bowen/pololu-maestro/README.md

 ## Methods

-The `Maestro` classes have the following methods:
+The `MicroMaestro` and `MiniMaestro` classes have the following methods:

 ### Positioning
 - `set_target(channel: int, target_us: float)`: Set the target position of a servo.